16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 Pro tip: Use the Opportunity Funnel Report in Close to get all your essential sales KPIs at a glance.
 Quickly identify low conversion points in your sales funnel, and adjust your strategy to get better results.

-What’s Your Most Effective Sales Strategy?
+What’s the Most Effective Sales Strategy?

 Ready to scale your sales?
 Our free Sales Success Kit features templates, checklists, worksheets, and step-by-step guides to make your life easier.